c3g/GenPipes/genpipes/pipelines/dnaseq/README.md

 combine_gvcf
 ------------

-Combine the per sample gvcfs of haplotype caller into one main file for all sample.
+Combine the per sample gvcfs of haplotype caller into one main file for all samples.

 merge_and_call_combined_gvcf
 ----------------------------